Bug report #16884

 Add the layer, just ignore the invalid extents (don't zoom in or anything) and maybe give an informative message.

-#2 Updated by Jeff Yutzler over 3 years ago
+#2 Updated by Jeff Yutzler about 4 years ago

 Note: I first discovered the issue with a raster dataset, not vector.